andrew/ultimate-awesome/README.md

 - [Deep-Learning-Guide](https://github.com/mikeroyal/Deep-Learning-Guide) - Deep learning Guide.
 - [awesome-iview](https://github.com/mudin/awesome-iview) - A curated list of iView (A high quality UI Toolkit built on Vue.js 2.0) resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about iView that we keep up-to-date
 - [awesome-chemical-data](https://github.com/neo-chem/awesome-chemical-data) - Curated list of known efforts in collecting and/or curating of chemical/materials data .
+- [awesome-ux-engineer](https://github.com/obetomuniz/awesome-ux-engineer) - A repository of resources and knowledge for and about UX Engineers.
 - [awesome-zod](https://github.com/omar-dulaimi/awesome-zod) - A collection of awesome Zod resources .
 - [awesome-serbia](https://github.com/petarjs/awesome-serbia) - A curated list of things that show the awesome side of Serbia 😎 🇷🇸.
 - [awesome-react-hooks](https://github.com/saidMounaim/awesome-react-hooks) - A curated list of awesome things related to React Hooks 😍.